Rafael-j-03/LP1Project2/README.md

 - Created the View class for identifying the phase where the player selects the card or not and if the choice is valid according to the attributes;

-- From here we added the MVC to the Program to start organizing our project this way;
+- From here we add the MVC to the Program to start organizing our project this way;

-- Determided each attributed for the cards in the cards class using an interface;
+- Determined each attributed for the cards in the cards class using an interface;

-- From this point we started adding every card sepperately that will be playable;
+- From this point we started adding every card separately that will be playable;

-- Started generating the deck at this point by addig the class hand, this will remove and add cards from the player's hand during their respective plays;
+- Started generating the deck at this point by adding the class hand, this will remove and add cards from the player's hand during their respective plays;

-- Added the main loop to the game that adds MP to the players 1 for each round 2 for 2 rounds etc.;
+- Add the main loop to the game that adds MP to the players 1 for each round 2 for 2 rounds etc.;

-- Added spell phase for each playee checking if the selected card is valid and the player has enough MP to play it;
+- Add spell phase for each player checking if the selected card is valid and the player has enough MP to play it;

-- Also added a method to skip the turn.
+- Also add a method to skip the turn.

 ## UML file
 ![UML](./uml.png)

 ## References

-- We searched on the web for #GetExecutingAssembly" on StackOverflow and we clarified some doubts with code suggested by ChatGPT.
+- We searched on the web for how to use Assembly and Activator on StackOverflow and we clarified some doubts with code suggested by ChatGPT.